ENGLISH 4AN3 19th Century Adaptations

 - Topics and Readings

 The contemporary culture industry cannot seem to get its fill of nineteenth-century Britain.
 Its novels, short stories, writers, and innovators figure saliently in all manner of twentieth and twenty-first century media: fiction, film, television shows, and graphic novels.
-Truly (to rephrase Foucault), we are other Romantics and Victorians.
+Truly (to borrow from Foucault), we are other Victorians.
 This course inquires into the ideological, political, and aesthetic motivations that inform recent adaptations of the British nineteenth-century.
 To what uses has it been put, and why?

 Textbooks, Materials & Fees: